Barcelona Holidays & City Breaks

 Local time: Barcelona is 1 hour ahead of GMT/UK time

-Fly to: Barcelona-El Prat Airport (BCN), 15km southwest of the city centre.
+Fly to: Barcelona Airport, also known as El Prat (BCN) is 15km southwest of the city centre.
 Note the airport has two terminals that are 4km apart.
 If you're catching the bus from the city centre to the airport take the A1 bus for terminal 1 and the A2 for terminal 2.
+There’s also a rail service to and from Barcelona Sants station, which connects with the L3 and L5 Metro lines.

 Flight time from UK: 2.25 hours